Gaussian blur

 In image processing, a Gaussian blur (also known as Gaussian smoothing) is the result of blurring an image by a Gaussian function (named after mathematician and scientist Carl Friedrich Gauss).

-It is a widely used effect in graphics software, typically to reduce image noise and reduce detail.
+It is a widely used effect in graphics software, typically to reduce image noise and reduce definition.
 The visual effect of this blurring technique is a smooth blur resembling that of viewing the image through a translucent screen, distinctly different from the bokeh effect produced by an out-of-focus lens or the shadow of an object under usual illumination.

 Gaussian smoothing is also used as a pre-processing stage in computer vision algorithms in order to enhance image structures at different scales—see scale space representation and scale space implementation.

 Mathematics

 Mathematically, applying a Gaussian blur to an image is the same as convolving the image with a Gaussian function.
 This is also known as a two-dimensional Weierstrass transform.
 By contrast, convolving by a circle (i.e., a circular box blur) would more accurately reproduce the bokeh effect.

 Since the Fourier transform of a Gaussian is another Gaussian, applying a Gaussian blur has the effect of reducing the image's high-frequency components; a Gaussian blur is thus a low-pass filter.